 Friday’s game against Michigan State is a perfect example of that.
 The Buckeyes played a near-perfect first half, shooting 5-for-9 from beyond the arc and taking a nine-point lead into the intermission.
 With all of the tumult and vitriol that the team has been subjected to over the past two months, if you can’t appreciate that type of performance, why bother watching?
 If you can see the energy and excitement that the players have rediscovered toward the tail end of the campaign and all you have to say is, “Why couldn’t they play like this in January?” then — in my opinion — you need to reevaluate your priorities.

-Not only did the Buckeyes race out to an early lead on the performances of veteran Justice Sueing and true freshmen Bruce Thornton, but they also withstood an impressive run on both ends of the floor from the Spartans coming out of the break.
-MSU’s Tyson Walker and Joey Hauser led Sparty to cut the Buckeye lead to two points.
+Not only did the Buckeyes race out to an early lead on the performances of the veteran Sueing and true freshmen Thornton, but they also withstood an impressive run on both ends of the floor from the Spartans coming out of the break.
+MSU’s Tyson Walker and Joey Hauser led Sparty to cut the Buckeye lead to just two points.
 However, Holtmann’s squad rebounded (no pun intended) and was able to build the lead back up to double-digits with 11:29 remaining in regulation.

-I listened to a lot of the postgame press conferences during the January and February slump and it was obvious that it was taking its toll on Holtmann and his players.
+I listened to a lot of the postgame press conferences during the team’s January and February slump and it was obvious that it was taking its toll on Holtmann and his players.
 Again, they were the ones responsible for the losing, so I’m not absolving them of that, but it is still painful to watch anyone who so clearly cares come up short again and again.

-There’s a lot of crap that we have to go through on a day-to-day basis, life can be hard, the world can be scary, and all too often we are forced to face frustration and disappointment, but we don’t have to wallow in it.
+There’s a lot of crap that we have to go through on a day-to-day basis.
+Life can be hard, the world can be scary, and all too often we are forced to face frustration and disappointment, but we don’t have to wallow in it.
 Whether it’s your favorite team sucking it up for two-straight months or your boss not appreciating all of your hard work or your personal life hitting a rough patch, there are ways to acknowledge those realities without letting the anger overwhelm you.

 When it was announced that freshman phenom Brice Sensabaugh wouldn’t be playing in the game, a certain subset of “fans” took to Twitter saying he was preserving his draft stock at the expense of his team and that he was soft.
 That prompted normally mild-mannered Columbus Dispatch beat writer Adam Jardy to provide a bit of a clap back on the folks who feel like it’s best to immediately attack a kid because he’s not playing or acting the way that you think he should.